 10. Use strong user authentication

 According to the Verizon 2022 Data Breach Investigations Report, 67% of data breaches last year resulted from compromised credentials.
 Single-factor authentication (SFA) methods are known to be unsafe, and it has been argued that the password is dead.
-A bare-minimum two-factor authentication (2FA) is suggested for even social media sites, and multi-factor authentication (MFA) is generally accepted as the standard for secure user authentication today.
+A bare minimum two-factor authentication (2FA) is suggested for even social media sites, and multi-factor authentication (MFA) is generally accepted as the standard for secure user authentication today.
 It also plays a critical role in helping organizations qualify for cyber insurance.

 Enhance your database security to mitigate the risks of a data breach

-As breaches continue to rise, the chances of threat actors in your network becomes an ever-greater possibility.
+Securing your database with industry-standard best practices provides one more defense-in-depth layer to your zero-trust approach.
+As breaches continue to rise, the chance of threat actors in your network becomes an ever-greater possibility.
 Organizations that have prepared ahead of time with stored and encrypted data will be the ones most likely to recover.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.